 We believe that every pupil is entitled to a curriculum that is balanced, broad and caters for individual needs.
 In order to meet these needs the school provides a positive, caring environment, which enables pupils to gain confidence and repair self-esteem.

-The full National Curriculum is taught, differentiated to meet individual needs.
+The full National Curriculum is taught with the exception of Modern Foreign Languages, differentiated to meet individual needs.

-We expect all pupils to take at least 5 GCSE exams and many will enter 8.
-Alternative courses are also available at KS4 in English, Maths and Science (Entry Level Certificate, or Functional Skills Levels 1 & 2) for those we do not feel can gain a 'pass' grade at GCSE.
-Pupils take ESB speech exams in Years 7 to 10.
+We expect all pupils to take at least 2 GCSE exams and some will enter 7 or more.
+Alternative courses are also available at KS4 in English and Maths, i.e. Functional Skills EL1 up to level 2.

-Personal, Social & Health Education (“PSHE”) , and Citizenship are taught as discrete subjects.
-They are delivered as an integrated part of the curriculum, supplemented with inputs from outside agencies, tutor time, assemblies and whole or half day events.
+Personal, Social & Health Education is delivered both in discrete lessons and also as an integrated part of the curriculum, supplemented with inputs from outside agencies, tutor time, assemblies and whole or half day events.
 A number of topics are covered within departmental schemes of work.

 At KS3, pupils study numerous subjects including some options, experiencing all aspects of the curriculum.
 This provides pupils with a clear idea of how to make appropriate choices at the end of Year 9.
 Creative subjects such as Art & Design, Textiles and Photography are very popular.

 At KS4 the number of subjects varies according to the cohort, but in addition to the core subjects of English, Science and Mathematics, it generally includes 4 options in Years 10 and 11.
 Options available are revised annually.
 The selection of options is discussed and decided upon on an individual basis with each pupil and their parents.
 An Options Booklet is provided, outlining details of each course.
-We also have the flexibility to enable pupils to pursue external accredited courses where appropriate, past pupils having pursued day release courses in Mechanics, Horticulture and a variety of craft-based courses.
+We also have the flexibility to enable pupils to pursue external accredited courses where appropriate, past pupils having pursued day release courses in motor vehicles, animal management and catering.

 A full range of PE games, both team and individual, are available, as we have access to the village Primary School playing fields next door, the village tennis courts and a weekly swimming/diving trip to the Guildford Spectrum for the pupils on a termly rotation.
 Special days such as yachting, canoeing, etc are built in to the programme.